In the old days when I wanted recipes, I read food magazines and cookbooks. It was wonderful.

 Will I be making this again?
 Oh yes indeedy.

-note: If you’d like more direction for making chimichurri, check out my recipe on the blog here.
+note: If you’d like more direction for making chimichurri, check out my recipe here.